roomium/roomium/README.md

 ### Database Support

-this is list of supported database for roomium :
+This is list of supported database for roomium :
 - Mysql
 - MariaDB
 - PostgreSQL